maxmirav/odin-recipes/README.md

 # odin-recipes
 A repository for The Odin Project's Recipes assignment.
-This project uses only vanilla HTML and nothing else.
+This project used only vanilla HTML and a minimal amount of CSS.